rpeden/prefect-datadog/README.md

  * `RotatingFileHandler` — rotates logs based on log file size.
  * `TimedRotatingFileHandler` — rotates logs by time period.

-Either of these handlers to the default `logging.yml` configuration.
+You can add either of these handlers to the default `logging.yml`.

 To make things easy, this repository includes two Prefect logging config files - one for each `FileHandler`.
 Both include a new `datadog` entry in the `handlers` section.
+You can use either file as a starting point if you don't already use a customized `logging.yml`.

 Let's take look at each of them:

 **size-rotating-logging.yml**
 ```yaml